Slurry Pumps Maintenance

 Particle size and relative abrasiveness should also be considered.
 The coarser the materials, the thicker and/or harder any linings may have to be.
 Fine materials are often overlooked as a problem, but if they are high in silica, steel can wear out in a matter of weeks, yet rubber linings can last years.
 There is typically a balance in cost benefit, and the cheapest up-front option can be the most expensive even in the short term – even resulting in complete replacement in a matter of weeks.

 Consider also the path the pipe has to take in the system – multiple twists and turns versus a tailings line across a flat field.
 For straight runs of pipe, steel can be a viable option.
-While requiring specialised equipment for fusion, HDPE is popular, but care should be taken in selection of the DR rating, i.e. thicker walls equals longer wear but more resistance to flow.
+While requiring specialized equipment for fusion, HDPE is popular, but care should be taken in selection of the DR rating, i.e. thicker walls equals longer wear but more resistance to flow.
 Hoses of suitable quality provide excellent wear resistance (especially with long sweeping bends), but it challenges any designer with providing adequate support for long runs.

 Care should be taken with mismatched IDs, which cause wear points and head loss.
 Before changing any pipe or adding or subtracting pipe length, consult the pump manufacturer to see if there are adjustments needed to the pump speed and or power.
 For example, reduction in pipe length can result in the motor tripping out.